sampsyo/home/_drafts/autoreduction.md

 At this point, it's probably a good idea to do `./interesting.sh problem.bril` to manually check that everything's in order.

-It is in this case, so we can figure up Shrink Ray again.
+It is in this case, so we can fire up Shrinkray again.
 It gives us this reduced test case:

     @main{